atl-jugheads/atl-jugheads.github.io/readme.md

-# Callisto M☾rns
+# Callisto Morns

-Callisto M☾rns are local Atlanta conferences orbiting the [Project Jupyter](http://jupyter.org/).
+Callisto Morns are local Atlanta conferences orbiting the [Project Jupyter](http://jupyter.org/).
 These extremely afforable events will host 40-50 Jupyter users from the nearby Atlanta Metro Area.
 They will attract designers, developers, and scientists solving problems in applications that include:

 - Education and training
 - Public health, medicine, and bioinformatics